Microplastics & Oxidative Stress

 Researchers at the University of Newcastle found the average person ingests roughly 5 grams of microplastic particles per week through food, water, and air.
-That's 260 grams per year accumulating inside your tissue.
+Once inside, they generate reactive oxygen species — free radicals — that compound over time into chronic cellular damage.

 The Problem